 A Literal is evaluated as described in 7.8.

-An array initialiser is an expression describing the initialisation of an Array object, written in a form of a literal.
+NOTE An array initialiser is an expression describing the initialisation of an Array object, written in a form of a literal.
 It is a list of zero or more expressions, each of which represents an array element, enclosed in square brackets.
 The elements need not be literals; they are evaluated each time the array initialiser is evaluated.